koitran14/The-Treasure-Hunt-Project/README.md

 ...\OOP.Project\src> java MainClass
 ```
 ### ✨ By Editor (VsCode, IntelliJ, Esclipe):
-Just open this project in your editor, then enjoy 😉
+Just open this project in your IDE, then enjoy 😉